rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 const path = require("path");
 ```

-I've used two alternative methods to render a static file, node API `fs.createReadStream` and express API `res.sendFile`.
+Here I used two alternative methods to render a static file: node API `fs.createReadStream` and express API `res.sendFile`.
 In most situation, `res.sendFile`, which eventually calls the node `fs` APIs, is fair enough for dealing with such kind requests.

 From terminal while in `\web` directory, run `npm start`.
 And then browse <http://127.0.0.1:3000/> and <http://127.0.0.1:3000/render>.
 See what you can find.